 - Federal Communications Commission (FCC) regulations prohibit telemarketers from using automated dialers to call cell phone numbers.
 Automated dialers are standard in the industry, so most telemarketers are barred from calling consumers on their cell phones without their consent.

-- The national associations representing telemarketers have stated that their clients do not intend to start calling consumers’ cell phones.
+- The national associations representing telemarketers have stated that their members do not intend to start calling consumers’ cell phones.

-- There is only ONE DNC Registry.
+- There is only ONE National DNC Registry.
 There is no separate registry for cell phones.